Cherry Shrimp Molting Problems: How To Deal With Those?

 How To Help Shrimp Stuck In Molt?

-Molting is such a vulnerable process in the life of shrimp, where shrimp can face death.
-In worst cases, your shrimp may face the White Ring of Death.
+Molting is a vulnerable process in shrimp’s life, and shrimp can face death.
+In the worst cases, your shrimp may face the White Ring of Death.
 Your shrimp will suffer the worst if it sticks in the molt.

-Shrimp hobbyists often want to know the ways of helping shrimp stuck in molt.
-But, unfortunately, there are no ways to comfort your shrimp that’s stuck in molt.
-The stuck shrimp often make themselves free from the broken shell.
+Shrimp hobbyists often want to know how to help shrimp stuck in molt.
+Unfortunately, there are no ways to comfort a stuck shrimp.
+The stuck shrimp often free themselves from the broken shell.

 For this, the shrimp need to be healthy and fit.
 If shrimp do not set themselves free by themselves, your shrimp may die.

 Some shrimp owners try to recover their stuck shrimp with tweezers.
 There are several records of success in applying manual methods.
-But, these manual methods are life-risky for shrimp.
+However, these manual methods are life-risk for shrimp.
 While pinching the shell with a tweezer, you might hurt your shrimp.

 Since shrimp have a soft body, you might kill your shrimp incautiously.
 That’s why you need to leave these tricky situations for luck.
-To prevent such a dreadful situation, you can keep the water parameters ideal.
+You can keep the water parameters ideal to prevent such a dreadful situation.

-Besides, you should focus on the diet and nutrition of your shrimp.
+Besides, you should focus on your shrimp’s diet and nutrition.
 Do not make the mistake of doing a big water change.
-Keeping the tank environment good can save your shrimp from sticking in broken old shells.
+Keeping the tank environment good can save your shrimp from sticking in broken, old shells.

 How Often Do Cherry Shrimp Molt?

 The molting frequency varies according to the shrimp species, age, environmental conditions, etc. Certain components can trigger the molting frequency.
-In cases of cherry shrimp, you can experience to notice their molting every 3-6 weeks.
+In cherry shrimp, you can notice their molting every 3-6 weeks.

 If your cherry shrimp is an adult, it’ll molt every 3-4 weeks.
-In the case of younger cherry shrimp, the molting frequency is more than that of adult shrimp.
-Since the growth rate is faster among young cherry shrimp, they shed their exoskeleton every 1-2 weeks.
+Younger cherry shrimp have a higher molting frequency than adult shrimp.
+Since their growth rate is faster, they shed their exoskeleton every 1-2 weeks.

 To help your cherry shrimp molt, you must keep the water parameters ideal.
 Otherwise, your cherry shrimp may die while molting.